WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

   },
 ```

-This sets the environment variables, but different environments handle these setting in different ways.
+This sets the environment variables, but different environments handle these settings in different ways.
 Using the `cross-env` helper module can help to handle this.
 Be sure to install the `cross-env` package using `npm install --save cross-env`.

 Additionally, webpack has a `--watch` flag that will keep the process running, watching for any changes to the `block.js` file and re-building as changes occur.
 This is useful during development, when you might have a lot of changes in progress.